Rev. James Lawson and Dr. Azza Karam to Address 2023 Parliament Convening

 The featured luminaries of the 2023 Parliament of the World’s Religions are diverse faith, spiritual, civic, and governmental leaders answering the call to conscience.
-The Parliament of the World’s Religions is honored to announce the participation of Rev. James Lawson, Prof. Azza Karam, and Dr. Arun Gandhi as featured luminaries of the 2023 Convening.
+The Parliament of the World’s Religions is honored to announce the participation of Rev. James Lawson and Prof. Azza Karam as featured luminaries of the 2023 Convening.

 Reverend James M. Lawson Jr. (1928-) is widely recognized as the pioneer of nonviolence in the American Civil Liberties Movement.
 He is an activist, minister, and a scholar of the Bible, as well as a living icon embodying the power of nonviolence in securing justice and peace.
 Rev. Lawson’s major strategic work involved college students who were called to organize and defend the civil rights and defy the inhumane laws of segregation for securing human dignity and equity.
 Inspired by Mohandas Gandhi’s nonviolent methods in India, in the 1950s, Rev. Lawson led revolutionary sit-in workshops in Nashville, TN.
 Dr. Martin Luther King, Jr. described him as “the leading theorist and strategist of nonviolence in the world.”
 The movement was successful and resulted in the desegregation of downtown Nashville and became paradigmatic in other American nonviolent movements of the 1980s and 90s.